echoma/zkui/README.md

 * Copy a node to new path recursively.
 * Export / Import between node and your local storage recursively.
 * Delete node and its children  recursively.

-# Features not supported yet
-* ACL is not supported yet, zkui can only use "world" currentlly.
+* ACL(world,digest,ip) supportted.

 # Requirement

 ### 1. Operating System
-* I only test and use zkui on my Ubuntu Linux 14.04 X64 PC.
+* I mainly test and use zkui on my Ubuntu Linux 14.04 X64 PC, so there may be some unkown bugs on other OS.
 * On MS Windows, multi-bytes charactors are messy.
 I am new to Python3 and need help to solve this.
-* On MS Windows, the official Kazoo release is buggy, you have to use my modified version.
+* As I tried months ago, On MS Windows, the official Kazoo release is buggy, you have to use my modified version.
 I will upload this on github soon.

 ### 2. Python3.x